StevenVB12/stevenvb12.github.io/_posts/2023-03-30-Minimap2-alignment.md

   polygon(x = c(miniMap_out$targetStart[1], miniMap_out$targetEnd[1], miniMap_out$queryEnd[1], miniMap_out$queryStart[1]),
         y = c(8,8,2,2),
         col = adjustcolor('black', alpha.f = 0.1), border = FALSE)
-  # Assigning [1] after the vectors extracts only the first element from it.
+  # Assigning [1] behind the vectors extracts only the first element from it.
 When we plot all the matches, we will loop through these vectors using the variable [e].
   ```

 </div>